Quratulain-bilal/open_ai_sdk/Markdown/markdown/README.md

   B -- Yes --> C[Great]
   B -- No --> D[Fix it]

+Preview:

 graph TD
   A[Start] --> B{Working?}
   B -- Yes --> C[Great]
   B -- No --> D[Fix it]

-👉 Good Practice: Use diagrams for workflows or decision trees.
+👉 Good Practice: Use diagrams for workflows.

 ---